 Frank was a Rye High School Graduate, Class of 1937.
 During his high School years he was active in many sports and clubs including baseball, golf and the Finger Print Club.
 Growing up in Rye Frank was an active member of the YMCA.
 He participated in softball, boxing and even in an exhibition basketball game played while the players rode donkey's.

-Frank enlisted in October of 1942 and served in the U.S. Army during World War II."
-Mr. Russo served in the 2nd Armored Division in France and Germany.
+Frank enlisted in October of 1942 and served in the U.S. Army Air Corps during World War II."
+Mr. Russo served as an armorer who worked on P-51 Mustang Fighters.
+His job was to keep the fighters guns in perfect working order.
 On July 27, 1947, he married Connie Allevl at the Holy Name of Jesus Church in Valhalla.

 Mr. Russo was employed as an executive at Pitney Bowes in Stamford, Conn., and he worked for Pitney Bowes for 40 years, retiring in January 1986.
 He was president and director of Pitney Bowes' Federal Credit Union.
 He was also president of the Pitney Bowes Oval Club and a member of the North White Plains Volunteer Firemen's Benevolent Association.

 He was a parishioner of Resurrection Church in Rye.
 Mr. Russo is survived by his wife; three brothers, Anthony, Rocco and Lawrence, all of Rye; three sisters, Dorothy Lamp, Rose and Lucy LaBrusciano, of Rye; a daughter-in-law; and two grandchildren.
 Mr. Russo was devoted to his family, said his son.
 "He was not only my father, but my best friend".
 A brother, Joseph, and a sister, Lee died earlier."

 Request for veteran discharge records.
 On your WWII Veterans page, there is a link to a form SF-180.
 This form is populated